-- 1. This Subsection provides the process to adopt changes to the official Zoning Map to the Review Districts provided for in § 2.4: Review Districts. - 2.
-These districts encourage innovative and creative design of residential and commercial developments and permit a greater amount of flexibility by removing some of the restrictions of conventional zoning. - 3.
-Review District rezoning provides a mechanism for County Council and the applicant to agree on the scope of the proposed development, recognizing that some concepts will be more appropriate than others, and the approval of an application in one location does not necessarily indicate the development will be applicable in other locations. - B. Applicability.
+be more appropriate than others, and the approval of an application in one location does not necessarily indicate the development will be applicable in other locations.

+- B. Applicability.
 This Subsection applies to all amendments to the official Zoning Map to adopt the districts provided for in § 2.4: Review Districts.
 These districts include: - 1.
 Business & Technology District (BTD) (See § 2.4.2); - 2.
 Flexible Review District (FRD) (See § 2.4.3); - 3.
 Industrial Park District (I-2) (See § 2.4.4); and - 4.
 Planned Development District (PD) (See § 2.4.5).

 - 1. Applicant Eligibility.
 Any property owner with a property interest in the parcel of property being petitioned for a map change or their authorized representative may initiate a Review District rezoning by filing an application with the Planning Department. - 2.
-Pre-Application Meetings. - (a) For all Review District rezonings, the applicant must participate in a preapplication Technical Advisory Committee (TAC) review meeting as provided in § 16.1.6: Pre-Application Meetings.

-(b) The Zoning Administrator shall not approve an applicant to submit a formal application when the applicant submitted an incomplete application for the TAC review meeting.

-- (c) An applicant for Major Subdivision review shall participate in a Pre-Application Community Meeting as provided in § 16.1.7.
+Pre-Application Meetings. - (a) For all review district Review District rezonings, the applicant must participate in a pre-application Technical Advisory Committee (TAC) review meeting as provided in § 16.1.6: Pre-Application Meetings. - (a)(b) The Zoning Administrator shall not approve an applicant to submit a formal application when the applicant submitted an incomplete application for the TAC review meeting.
+The Zoning Administrator will not approve an applicant that submitted an incomplete application for the TAC review meeting to submit a formal application. - (b)(c) An applicant for Major Subdivision review shall participate in a Pre-Application Community Meeting as provided in § 16.1.7.
 This meeting must occur no more than six months before the filing of the application. - 3.
-Application Requirements. - (a) Applicants must file Review District rezoning applications with the Zoning Administrator on an application form provided by the Planning Department. - (b) The applicant must include all information required by the application, including a Preliminary Development Plan as provided in Article 22: Submittal Requirements. - D. Completeness.
-Applications are evaluated for completeness under the standards of § 16.1.5: Completeness. - E. Amendments.
-An applicant may submit additional information or amend an application for a Review District rezoning only in response to communications from County staff that the application is not complete, as provided in § 16.1.5: Completeness.
+Application Requirements. - (a) Applicants must file review district Review District rezoning applications with the Zoning Administrator on an application form provided by the Planning Department. - (b) The applicant must include all information required by the application, including a Preliminary Development Plan as provided in Article 22: Submittal Requirements.

+D. Completeness.
+Applications are evaluated for completeness under the standards of § 16.1.5: Completeness.

+E. Amendments.
+An applicant may submit additional information or amend an application for a review district rezoning only in response to communications from County staff that the application is not complete, as provided in § 16.1.5: Completeness.